DatabyAvery/DatabyAvery/README.md

 ## Hi there 👋

+I'm Avery, a business analytics student based in the U.S.

+I frequently work with - Tableau, SQL, and Python

+I also have a knack for using figma and blender for design purposes!

+This is where I post some of school projects and programs I have personally worked on.

 <!--
 **DatabyAvery/DatabyAvery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.